-The first is high uncertainties over firms' price- and wage-setting behavior, which could exert either upward or downward pressure on prices.
-In the current inflationary phase, against the backdrop of high raw material costs, many firms have raised prices while giving consideration to price setting by competitors.
-Depending on how much upward pressure will be exerted by raw material costs and on how firms' inflation expectations will develop, the pass-through to consumer prices could continue longer than expected and lead prices to deviate upward from the baseline scenario.
+The first is high uncertainties over firms' wage- and price-setting behavior, which could exert either upward or downward pressure on prices.
+In the current inflationary phase, with Japan's economy following a recovery trend and against the backdrop of high raw material costs, many firms have raised prices while giving consideration to price setting by competitors, and these moves have continued to spread.
+Depending on how much upward pressure will be exerted by raw material costs and on how firms' inflation expectations will develop, the pass-through to consumer prices could continue for longer than expected and lead prices to deviate upward from the baseline scenario.
 In addition, with labor market conditions tightening, it is possible that firms will further shift their wage-setting behavior toward raising wages, in view of factors such as recruitment and retention.
-Under these circumstances, there is a possibility that both wages and prices will deviate upward from the baseline scenario as moves to reflect not only price developments in wage setting but also wage developments in price setting become more widespread than expected.
-On the other hand, with prices of commodities, including grains, declining on the whole, mediumto long-term inflation expectations could decline through the mechanism of adaptive inflation expectations formation and this could affect firms' price-setting behavior.
-In addition, although a wage growth rate that is significantly higher than in the previous year is likely to be achieved as a result of this year's annual spring labor-management wage negotiations, if the behavior and mindset based on the assumption that prices and wages will not increase easily remain deeply entrenched, there is a risk that moves to increase wages will not strengthen as much as expected from next year and prices will deviate downward from the baseline scenario.
+Under these circumstances, there is a possibility that both wages and prices will deviate upward from the baseline scenario to a greater extent than can be explained by changes in the output gap, as moves to reflect not only price developments in wage setting but also wage developments in price setting become more widespread than expected.
+On the other hand, with prices of commodities, including grains, declining on the whole, medium- to long-term inflation expectations could decline through the mechanism of adaptive inflation expectations formation, and this could affect firms' price-setting behavior.
+In addition, although the wage growth rate agreed in the annual spring labor-management wage negotiations this year was significantly higher than in the previous year, if the behavior and mindset based on the assumption that prices and wages will not increase easily remain deeply entrenched, there is a risk that moves to increase wages will not strengthen as much as expected from next year and prices will deviate downward from the baseline scenario.